ausboymax/ausboymax597aus/README.md

-@ausboymax597# World Republic Smart Contracts Repository
+ausboymax597.World Republic Smart Contracts Repository

 This repository serves as a reference for the World Republic smart contracts.
 It contains: